 - Developing and/or expanding Differentiated Case Management (DCM) systems

 - Improving the appointment/delivery processes for counsel for indigent defendants

 - Developing special strategies to focus court process on cases involving pretrial detainees

 Special Initiative to Promote Tribal-State Judicial Coordination

-The project will continue its special initiative to promote increased coordination among tribal and state courts regarding issues of mutual concern.
-Continued assistance will be provided to the New Mexico Tribal-State Judicial Consortium of the New Mexico Administrative Office of the Courts to support regional meetings of tribal-state judicial system officials.
-Project services are available to other Tribal and state courts interested in undertaking similar efforts.
+This project was a special initiative to promote increased coordination among tribal and state courts regarding issues of mutual concern.
+Assistance was provided to the New Mexico Tribal-State Judicial Consortium of the New Mexico Administrative Office of the Courts to support regional meetings of tribal-state judicial system officials.
+Project services were available to other Tribal and state courts interested in undertaking similar efforts.

-Special Initiative to Promote COOP (Continunity of Operations) Planning
+Special Initiative to Promote COOP (Continuity of Operations) Planning

-The CCTAP services include a special initiative to promote COOP (Continuity of Operations Planning) for courts in conjunction with the other justice agencies on which they depend.
-The CCTAP’s COOP planning services address the range of emergency situations that may require activation of a COOP plan, including those caused by natural disasters, fires, and public health epidemics.
-To provide a foundation for court planning in this area, Planning for Emergencies: Immediate Events and Their Aftermath: A Guideline for Local Courts, a Template for Assessing the Adequacy of COOP Planning in Local Courts; and Guidelines for Pandemic Emergency Preparedness Planning: A Road Map for Courts, produced by an eight-member, multidisciplinary Task Force representing expertise in the areas of judicial processes, public health administration, law enforcement, and judicial system-public health system coordination.
+The CCTAP services included a special initiative to promote COOP (Continuity of Operations Planning) for courts in conjunction with the other justice agencies on which they depend.
+The CCTAP's COOP planning services addressed the range of emergency situations that may have required activation of a COOP plan, including those caused by natural disasters, fires, and public health epidemics.
+It provided a foundation for court planning in this area, Planning for Emergencies: Immediate Events and Their Aftermath: A Guideline for Local Courts, a Template for Assessing the Adequacy of COOP Planning in Local Courts; and Guidelines for Pandemic Emergency Preparedness Planning: A Road Map for Courts, produced by an eight-member, multidisciplinary Task Force representing expertise in the areas of judicial processes, public health administration, law enforcement, and judicial system-public health system coordination.
 The "Road Map" was published by BJA in March 2007.
 More Info

 Notice of Federal Funding and Federal Disclaimer